hyosung11/Launch-School/Courses/journal.md

    * I need to put more emphasis on my job search sooner than later.

 10:32 I finished the first draft of my glossary.
 Yes!
 Ready to take a break and go to the gym now.

+14:37 After SPOT Study Session with Iuliu.
+He was kind of all over the place.